NSmith777/NSmith777/README.md

 ### Nathan Smith
-This is a public-facing repository for various samples of my programming portfolio work.
+This is a public-facing repository for various samples of my games programming portfolio work.
 The contents herein are solely for demonstration purposes, and are not under any open-source licenses.

 For any business-related enquiries, you can contact me via the following: